Alipsa/spreadsheets/readme.md

   <version>1.3.4</version>
 </dependency>
 ```
+(Note that version 1.3.4 and later requires java 11)

-and use it your Renjin R code after loading it with:
+...and use it your Renjin R code after loading it with:
 ```r
 library("se.alipsa:spreadsheets")
 ```